shekhargulati/building-java-web-apps-checklist/README.md

 - [ ] For backend, use [Checkstyle](http://checkstyle.sourceforge.net/) in your project.
 Make sure you it is integrated with the build.
 - [ ] For frontend, use ESLint or [TSLint](https://palantir.github.io/tslint/).
+- [ ] Format your code before committing.

 ### Testing